layuplist/crawled-data/README.md

 # Layup List Data

 This branch holds the crawled data used in Layup List.
-They are imported using the importers in the `master` branch.
+They are imported using the scripts in `/scripts/importers/` in the main Layup List repo (https://github.com/layuplist/layup-list)

 This includes:
 * ORC course data